AllenInstitute/np_services/README.md

 ## **Aims**
 The aim of this document is to provide practical advice and guidelines to help simplify the coordination of complex experiments.

-We've tried to create a framework that's as flexible and widely-applicable as possible.
-In our own experiments, all of the devices and services used could be made to conform to this framework.
-If any parts become problematic, we'll further refine the design.
+We've tried to create a framework that's as minimalistic, flexible, and widely-applicable as possible.
+In our own experiments, it was straightforward to make all of the devices and services we use conform to this framework.
+It isn't a library of code that you need to start using: more like a series of good coding practices that we've found to be helpful.

 Examples are written in Python using object-oriented programming paradigms, but the concepts could be implemented in Matlab or other general-purpose languages.

+## **Nomenclature**

+- experiment script: the highest-level piece of code that the experimenter will interact with, which coordinates all aspects of the experiment

 ## **Verbs/Commands == Tasks == Functions/Methods**
+Within our main experiment script, we issue commands to setup devices, start recordings, start stimuli, then later wrap up and take care of data that were generated.
+These commands are the verbs in the grammar of our exeperiment workflow: prepare, start, stop, finalize.
+Each is instructing a component to carry out some task.

-To create a common set of commands for all components of the experiment, we need to constrain when and in which order they will be executed.
+We wish to create a common set of commands for all of the components of the experiment, but do so the commands must necessarily be quite vague.
+The precise details of starting a DAQ may be quite different to starting a video camera - but at the level of our experiment script we only need to know that both are started at the correct times.

-### **Core**
+We therefore also need to have a pre-defined sequence in which the commands will be executed.

-The following core tasks comprise the life-cycle of a component in an experiment.
+The following core commands comprise the life-cycle of a component in an experiment.

-Each task will be implemented as a function that commands the component to carry out any necessary sub-tasks.
+- each command will be implemented as a function that commands the component to carry out any necessary tasks.

-Each function will only be called after the preceding ones have finished.
-Not all functions necessarily need to be implemented for every component, but the functions that are implemented will be called in a consistent order.
+- each function will only be called after the preceding ones have finished.

+- not all functions necessarily need to be implemented for every component, but the functions that are implemented will be called in a consistent order.

 ![Core](./core.drawio.svg)

+Fig. 2: Command functions for a component or device. **Left:** Core commands are executed with a fixed order.
+Experiments with multiple trials might loop over inner commands. **Right:** The `pretest()` command should execute all of the commands used in the experiment.

 `initialize()`
 > *Run all setup and configuration to effectively reset the component for fresh use.*